Calle Ocho in Miami’s Little Havana is home to coffee shops, fruit stands, and restaurants. Here are the 10 best food finds in Little Havana.

 Churro Mania and Rooster Alley

 After every Mexican dinner, I long for churros!
-At Churro Mania, the churros are made fresh and served hot with a dusting of sugar and cinnamon.
+At Churro Mania, the churros are made fresh and served hot, dusted with sugar and cinnamon.

 Churros at Churro Mania.
 Photo by Ramaa Reddy